MetaMask/SIPs/SIPS/sip-20.md

 ## Abstract

-This SIP proposes a new permission that enables Snaps to receive data from external sources and send data back to them.
+This SIP proposes a new permission that enables Snaps to receive data from external sources.

 In the initial version, this SIP proposes support for WebSockets, but it can be extended to support other data sources like blockchain events in the future.
 The Snap can specify the external data source in the Snap manifest.
 The client then connects to the external data source and sends the data to the Snap.
-The Snap can then do whatever it wants with the data.
-The Snap can use RPC method to send data back to the external connection (e.g. websocket connection).
+The Snap can then do whatever it wants with the data, and can send data back to the external source if supported (e.g., a WebSocket connection).

 ## Motivation

-Snaps are currently limited in their ability to both receive and send data from and to external sources; they have to rely on user actions or cron jobs to fetch data, so they can't react to events in real time.
+Snaps are currently limited in their ability to communicate with external sources; they have to rely on user actions or cron jobs to fetch data, so they can't react to events in real time.
 Snaps also cannot use WebSocket connections for bidirectional communication, and are limited to HTTP requests.

 ## Specification